Enter-tainer/typst-preview/docs/arch.typ

 === Renderer

-To achieve incremental and high performance rendering, we use #link("https://github.com/Myriad-Dreamin/typst.ts")[typst.ts] to render docuement.
+To achieve incremental and high performance rendering, we use #link("https://github.com/Myriad-Dreamin/typst.ts")[typst.ts] to render document.
 To be specific, we use the `IncrementalSvgExporter`.
 The `IncrementalSvgExporter` will only output the changed part of the document.
 The result is serialized to using #link("https://github.com/rkyv/rkyv")[rkyv].
 The serialized result is then sent to the client.

 == Client Part of Typst Preview